ai-lab-circle/deep-tutorials-tensorflow-slim/README.md

 ## Overview
 ### Quick start

-User can run test step(step5 and step6) with a little modfication in that script using a pre-trained model.
+User can run test step(step5 and step6) with a little modfication in below script using a pre-trained model.
 For instance, change CHECKPOINT_DIR variable to the directory where a pre-trained or user-generated model exists.

 ```bash